abdussalamf/rest-node-starter/readme.md

 # REST API using Node.js
-This is a starter project that is meant to be a showcase.
+This starter project is meant to be a showcase.
 Most of the features in this project are implementations of some online courses I learned from Udemy.

 ## Overview
 This project is mainly focused on CRUD requests by authorized users.
 Some interesting features in this project are :